imom39a/indhu.me/src/pages/blog/100-percent-virtual/index.md

 ![](./1.jpg)

-One such tool is the [Dextr](https://dextr.io/) developed by Mr. Abilash and Mr. Rakesh from Banglore, India.
+One such tool is the [Dextr](https://dextr.io/) developed by Mr. Abhilash and Mr. Rakshith from Bangalore, India.

 I attended one of their programs, an amazing experience indeed.
 The most impressive learning I had was the key that I am going to share with you today, which will help you to be smart with technology and manage online meetings, presentations, and webinars you do.